 All book discussion books are made available at the library 3 to 4 weeks before the scheduled meeting, and are free for all patrons to check out.

-Tuesday, November 21st @ 3:30pm - Book TBA
+Tuesday, November 19th @ 3:30pm

-Tuesday, December 19th @ 3:30pm - Book TBA
+Tuesday, December 17th @ 3:30pm

 ADULT SUMMER READING

-The adult summer reading program if for patrons ages 18 and up.
-During this 6 week program, patrons will read books (including audio and eBooks) in order to earn entries in a prize drawing.
-Patrons will choose which prizes they would like to win in the drawing.
-A grand prize winner will be drawn at the end of the program.
+The adult summer reading program is for patrons ages 18 and up.
+During this 6 week program, patrons will read books (including audio and eBooks) in order to earn entries in a prize drawing!
+Read at your own pace, and read whatever books you want!

 3 grand prize winners will be drawn at the end of the program!